 The Central African Republic has been in turmoil since rebels seized power in March 2013.
-The UN has warned that the country is heading toward a humanitarian disaster.What is life like in CAR?
+The UN has warned that the country is heading toward a humanitarian disaster.

-At least 2.2 million are finding it difficult to feed themselves and almost half of those living in the capital, Bangui, have fled since December, many to a makeshift camp at the airport.Why is it so bad?
+At least 2.2 million are finding it difficult to feed themselves and almost half of those living in the capital, Bangui, have fled since December, many to a makeshift camp at the airport.

 Lack of security means that the UN and other agencies are unable to help those in remote areas; schools and hospitals have been looted by the former rebel coalition, Seleka, that took power.
 About 70% of children are no longer going to school, and some are being recruited as soldiers.

-Added to the mix, the Ugandan rebel movement, the Lord's Resistance Army, is based in the country.Who are the rebels?
+Added to the mix, the Ugandan rebel movement, the Lord's Resistance Army, is based in the country.

 "Seleka" means alliance - they are a mixture of different groups, mostly from the mainly Muslim north, where people have long complained of being neglected by various Christian-dominated governments that have ruled the former French colony since independence in 1960.

-Apart from the appalling humanitarian situation, the conflict could draw in its neighbours.
-Some officials suspect that some of the local Muslim Seleka warlords may have a radical Islamist agenda after studying in the Middle East.
-The country is also rich in virgin forests and minerals - and corruption in the diamond and timber trade has already fuelled much of the country's instability, while its people remain among the poorest in the world.Has CAR ever been stable?
+Apart from the appalling humanitarian situation, some officials fear the Seleka rebels have a radical Islamist agenda after studying in the Middle East.
+The country is also rich in virgin forests and minerals - and corruption in the diamond and timber trade has already fuelled much of the country's instability, while its people remain among the poorest in the world.

 No. Since independence from France in 1960 there have been eight coups.
 Its most notorious leader was Jean-Bedel Bokassa, who crowned himself emperor at a coronation where he wore a costume inspired by Napoleon and rode in a carriage flanked by soldiers dressed as 19th Century French cavalrymen.
 He was variously accused of being a cannibal and feeding opponents to lions and crocodiles in his personal zoo.

-Jean-Pierre Bemba, a rebel leader turned politician from neighbouring Democratic Republic of Congo, is also on trial at The Hague for alleged war crimes committed a decade ago when his fighters came to help put down a coup by Francois Bozize, who was himself ousted by Seleka in March.What is being done?
+Jean-Pierre Bemba, a rebel leader turned politician from neighbouring Democratic Republic of Congo, is also on trial at The Hague for alleged war crimes committed a decade ago when his fighters came to help put down a coup by Francois Bozize, who was himself ousted by Seleka in March.

-France, with UN approval, has also deployed 1,600 troops to try to end the violence, but fighting has continued, with more than 1,000 killed in clashes since December.Why hasn't this stopped the violence?
+France, with UN approval, has also deployed about 2,000 troops to try to end the violence, but they have been unable to quell the bloodshed, with more than 1,000 killed in clashes since December.

-It is hard for the peacekeepers to provide security throughout the vast and under-developed country.
+CAR's army has collapsed and it is hard for the peacekeepers to provide security throughout the vast and under-developed country.
 As regional peacekeepers have arrived in towns, armed gangs have left to prioritise remote areas elsewhere.